zoltan-baba/devcenter-sandbox/_articles/en/getting-started/connecting-apple-dev-account.md

   deploy.
 menu:
   getting-started-main:
-    weight: 10
+    weight: 8
     title: Connecting your Apple Developer Account

 ---
 Connect your Apple Developer Portal account to Bitrise by authenticating your Apple credentials on Bitrise, and allow your apps to use those credentials during the builds.

+You can go to your account settings right now to set it up: [Apple Developer Connection](https://app.bitrise.io/me/profile#/apple_developer_account).

 ## Reasons to connect your account